-- Given channels A and B on secret input X, the question of which leaks more will ordinarily depend on the prior and the particular leakage measure used. - Is there a robust ordering? - This could allow a stepwise refinement methodology. - This is arguably indispensable for security. - Anything that we think is "unlikely in practice" is arguably more likely, since adversaries are thinking about what we are thinking, and trying to exploit it! - For deterministic channels, a robust ordering has long been understood: the Lattice of Information [Landauer & Redmond '93].
+- Given channels A and B on secret input X, the question of which leaks more will usually depend on the prior and the particular gain function used. - Is there a robust ordering? - This could allow a stepwise refinement methodology. - This is arguably indispensable for security. - For deterministic channels, a robust ordering has long been understood: the Lattice of Information [Landauer & Redmond '93].